RakshandaKaukab05/gdp-and-internet-usage/README.md

 ##### In-class practice 1

+1. Create a `data` folder in your local project repository.

-1. Download two CSV files and place them in the data folder of this project:
+2. Download these two CSV files and place them in the data folder:

     a.
 Gross Domestic Product (GDP) per capita http://data.un.org/Data.aspx?d=WDI&f=Indicator_Code%3aNY.GDP.PCAP.PP.KD **DO NOT APPLY ANY FILTERS**
      - rename the file to `gdp_percapita.csv`